Vehicle insurance in France: Theft, fire and related guarantees

 Theft coverage covers damage to the vehicle in the event of total, partial or attempted theft: the insured is reimbursed for the value of the vehicle, after a minimum delay of 30 days.
 If the vehicle is recovered within this period, it is automatically reimbursed if it can be economically repaired.

 If only parts or accessories are missing, the parts are replaced as long as the cost of repair does not exceed the price of the vehicle.

 An insurance company may provide for a reduction in compensation if the insured vehicle is stolen with the keys in it.

 Theft coverage does not cover any fraud that may occur during the sale or purchase of a vehicle.

 To prevent a claim, the insurance company may impose preventive measures on the insured, such as the purchase of an approved anti-theft device for motorcycles, etching of windows, or regular parking in a closed area (garage or underground parking lot).

 Fire insurance covers damage to the vehicle caused by fire, whether arson or mechanical, as well as lightning, explosion, terrorist attacks and acts of terrorism.
 If the loss is due to a fire, the third-party liability coverage of the vehicle at fault takes care of the damage to third parties, while the fire coverage takes care of the damage to the vehicle at fault.

 Coverage for climatic events (extratropical cyclone and tropical cyclones) is included in fire insurance.

 Collision damage

 Collision coverage pays for damage to the insured's vehicle, even if the driver is at fault, but only if there is an identified third party.
-This coverage does not apply if the insured has an accident alone, or in the case of vandalism.
+This coverage does not apply if the insured has a crash alone, or in the case of vandalism.

 Coverage is also available in the event of collision with an animal, a pedestrian or a car, but only if the owner is identifiable.
-This excludes compensation for damage in the event of a collision with wildlife or a hit-and-run accident.
+This excludes compensation for damage in the event of a collision with wildlife or a hit-and-run crash.

 All-risk

-All-risk cover, commonly referred to as "comprehensive", covers all damage to the vehicle, including vandalism, hit-and-run accidents, collisions with wild animals and accidents for which the driver is responsible.
+All-risk cover, commonly referred to as "comprehensive", covers all damage to the vehicle, including vandalism, hit-and-run crashes, collisions with wild animals and crashes for which the driver is responsible.